GSI SCHEDULING FAQS

 - What can the nurse practitioner or physician assistant do?

-Our mid-level providers work alongside our physicians.
+Our advanced practice providers work alongside our physicians.
 They are highly qualified to handle your needs, and always share their findings with the doctor.
 The physician will perform any necessary procedure.

 - Why do I have to arrive 15 minutes early if I have already been to the office before?

-This will allow you ample time to find parking, sign-in and to complete the check-in process.
+This will allow you ample time to find parking, sign in, and complete the check-in process.

 - Do I have to come in for an office visit before my procedure?

 This will depend on several things: (1) what procedure is needed; (2) if you have any GI symptoms; and (3) your age and pertinent medical history.